josephlanska/sql_practice/tennis/readme.md

 - Modify `BASE_DIR` in `preprocessing.py` to where the unzipped tennis data is stored on your local machine.

-- Change the paths in the import script to where the tennis data is stored on your local machine.

 - Run `preprocessing.py` to clean up the missing values in the CSV files (the SQL import chokes on the "NA"s in integer columns).

+- Change the paths in `import.sql` to where the sanitized tennis data is stored on your local machine.

 - Run `import.sql` to create table schemas and import the CSV files.